kavinrajasekaran/TennisTracker/README.md

 - Use the "Debug" tab to test Firebase connectivity
 - Check authentication status
 - Test database operations

+## Security & Deployment

+### For Contributors
+- **Never commit `GoogleService-Info.plist`** - use the template instead
+- The real config file is automatically ignored by git
+- Each developer needs their own Firebase project for development

+### For Public Repositories
+- Firebase configuration is kept private via .gitignore
+- Template file shows required structure without exposing keys
+- Production deployments use separate Firebase projects

 ## Data Models